 One of the things World Vision helped us do was give a physical checkup to all Nazarene schoolchildren on La Gonave.
 We have a dream that one day every Nazarene school-child in Haiti will get a physical checkup during the school year.
 With approval of the new health agent program, we believe that this dream can become a reality.

 One summer a group of nursing students from Olivet Nazarene University planned to visit Haiti.
 They were going to help us open five new rural clinics.
 Unfortunately, some political tumult thwarted their plans.
 A few weeks later, however, things had calmed down enough for a group of nurses from Tennessee to come.
 We do not have as many medical teams visiting Haiti as we do construction groups.
-Still, there are medical people taking a "bus driver's holiday" to spend their vacation practicing their medical skills for free in Jesus' name.
+Still, there are medical people taking a "bus driver's holiday" to spend their vacation using their medical skills for free in Jesus' name.

 The Lord also uses people without special medical training to heal the ravages of sickness and disease.
 A group from Dallas saw some real miracles of healing during a crusade in Port-de-Paix.

-A Work and Witness team from Jacksonville, Fla., brought God's healing touch to Haiti.
+A Work and Witness team from Jacksonville, FL, brought God's healing touch to Haiti.
 This team from the University Boulevard Church of the Nazarene came to build a prefabricated metal chapel in an isolated area in the northwest corner of Haiti.
 That village where they built the church, St. Matin, is at the end of the worst road I've ever traveled.
 Missionary Bill Dawson compared it to spending four hours driving up and down the steps of the U.S. Capitol building.

 Like most Work and Witness projects, preparations got under way for the project long before the team ever arrived.
 It looked as if Satan was trying to use mechanical problems to prevent the construction.
 Every trip we made to St. Matin was plagued by more than the usual number of flat tires.
 In one of the trips to ferry materials to the job site, a pickup broke down.
 The jeep towing that pickup for the return trip over the mountains burned up its clutch.
 Then, as the Jacksonville Nazarenes left Port-au-Prince headed north, our large truck threw a crankshaft rod through the side of the engine block.
 We were forced to rent another truck to carry the team and materials.
 On and on the list of problems grew.